 Then there’s the challenge of engaging Africa’s next generation in agriculture.
 The agricultural sector is exciting, fast moving, vital and potentially profitable, but without being made aware about the opportunities the sector offers, young people will miss them.
 Here, too, B4FA can play a part in stimulating others to share the details, opportunities and potential openings.

 The need is clear – and made more urgent by the recent findings of the International Panel on Climate Change and the FAO’s 2018 State of the World’s Food Insecurity report.
-Our loyal and growing audience suggests an appetite for our activities, but we cannot continue our work long into 2019, let alone develop partnerships or new activities with our African colleagues, without funding.
+Our loyal and growing audience suggests an appetite for our activities, but we cannot continue our work long, let alone develop partnerships or new activities with our African colleagues, without funding.

 Can you help?
-Or do you know of someone who might?
+We would welcome your ideas on how we could develop and include news of your activities and contributions.
+We would also love to hear from any of you who could help us multiply essential messages and reach further readers, contribute stories of your own, or do you know of someone who might?
 Please get in touch with us with your suggestions as soon as possible.

 Emeritus Professor of Plant Sciences